splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-im.rst

 #.
 Install the OpenTelemetry (OTel) agent.
 #.
 Configure the receivers and pipeline for these services.
 This creates the default dashboards and detectors for the services such as databases, message bus, and OS platform.

-After you set up these dashboards and detectors, the pilot teams can use the built-in dashboards  to observe their application data or create their own custom dashboards.
+After you set up these dashboards and detectors, the pilot teams can observe their application data in the built-in dashboards and create their own custom dashboards.

 * See :ref:`built-in-dashboards`.
 * See :ref:`dashboard-create-customize`.

 .. _expand-team:

-Expand the team and prepare for roll-out
+Prepare for rollout
 ======================================================================================

 As you prepare to expand usage across your teams, make sure that you have a strategy for user role assignment.
 For details on managing users, see :ref:`admin-manage-users`.

-If you are using teams, enable enhanced security so you can assign team managers.
-For details on enhanced security, see :ref:`enhanced-team-security` and :ref:`admin-manage-team-membership`.
-If you are utilizing child organization functionality, assign local admins by delegating the admin functionality of the child organization fully to the teams assigned to that child organization.
-Contact your Splunk account rep for information about child organizations.
+Ensure users are aware of the first-time login procedure.
+When a user logs in to Splunk Observability Cloud using SSO for the first time they must follow these steps:

-Ensure users are aware of the first-time login procedure:
+#.
+The user receives an email with a link.

-When a user logs in to Splunk Observability Cloud using SSO for the first time, the user will receive an email with a link.
+#.
 The user must select the link for authentication purposes.
-This email validationon only takes place for first-time users.
+This email validation is necessary only for the user's first login.

-Splunk Observability Cloud supports Just-In-Time user creation, which means that if a user does not exist in Splunk Observability Cloud, then the user's account will be created upon first login attempt.
+Splunk Observability Cloud supports just-in-time user creation, which means that if a user does not exist in Splunk Observability Cloud, then the user's account will be created upon first login attempt.

-.. _otel-reqts:
+.. _otel-reqs:

-Consider OTel sizing requirements
+Understand OTel sizing requirements
 ==========================================

 Before you start scaling up the use of the OTel agents, consider the OTel sizing guidelines.
 For details about the sizing guidelines, see :ref:`otel-sizing`.
 This is especially important on platforms such as Kubernetes where there can be a sudden growth from various autoscaling services.
 Ensure that the OTel agents can allocate sufficient memory and CPU needed to aid with a smooth rollout.

 .. _adv-conf-otel:

-Complete advanced configurations for the OTel Collector
+Complete advanced configurations for the collector
 =======================================================

-As you  get ready to roll out your first teams, further securing the OpenTelemetry collector.
+As you get ready to roll out your first pilot teams, further secure the Splunk OpenTelemetry Collector.
 For details, see :ref:`otel-security`.
-You can store your token as a secret or use different methods to securely store tokens, user and password information outside the configuration.yaml for the OTel agent.
+You can store your token as a secret or use different methods to securely store tokens and credentials outside the configuration.yaml file for the OTel agent.

-* For details on storing the token as a secrets, see :new-page:`https://github.com/signalfx/splunk-otel-collector-chart/blob/main/docs/advanced-configuration.md#provide-tokens-as-a-secret`.
+* For details on storing the token as a secrets, see :new-page:`Splunk OpenTelemetry Collector for Kubernetes<https://github.com/signalfx/splunk-otel-collector-chart/blob/main/docs/advanced-configuration.md#provide-tokens-as-a-secret>` on GitHub
 * For details on other methods, see :ref:`otel-other-configuration-sources`.